 Although divorce can be challenging no matter how old you are, couples who divorce later in life may put their plans of a comfortable retirement at risk.
 Divorced people, regardless of age, tend to have less wealth than married couples—and a gray divorced person owns only about 20% of the assets of a married couple over 50.

 Women over 50 face special concerns about divorcing later in life, as many have lower Social Security benefits and are more likely to be in poverty than their male counterparts.

 Here is how three common sources of retirement income are treated in case of divorce:

 - Social Security benefits are not considered community property.
 However, if your marriage lasted at least 10 years, you may still receive them on your ex-spouse’s record if you are unmarried, age 62 or older and your own Social Security benefit amount is less than your ex-spouse’s.
 Visit the Social Security Administration’s website to learn more.

 - Retirement plans are community property.

 - Life insurance policies should be examined when negotiating a divorce.
 For permanent life insurance policies, only the policy owner may access the cash value or change beneficiary designations.
 The lower-earning member of the couple may want to consider taking out a policy on the higher earner – even post-divorce – in order to protect the income stream.

 If you’re concerned about a possible gray divorce, a financial advisor can help you learn more about how it may impact your finances and your retirement plan based on your unique situation.
-Request a free, no-obligation conversation with a member of our advisor network today to get started.
+Request a no-cost, no-obligation conversation with one of our advisors today to get started.